microsoftgraph/microsoft-graph-docs-contrib/concepts/planner-task-rules-overview.md

 ### delete

-Specifies if the task can be deleted.
+Specifies whether the task can be deleted.
 Accepted values are:

 * `block`: Task can't be deleted.
 * `allow`: Task can be deleted.